Trusted WordPress tutorials, when you need them most.

 Activating the Use as a site icon option on the Block settings sidebar

-Finally, you can hit the ‘Save’ button in the top right corner of the page to publish your favicon.
+Finally, you can hit the ‘Save’ button at the top right corner of the page to publish your favicon.

 You will see a warning that the change will affect the entire website.
-Make sure the ‘Icon’ box is ticked, and click ‘Save’ again.
+Just make sure the ‘Icon’ box is ticked, and click ‘Save’ again.

 Ticking the Icon box when saving an image as a WordPress favicon on the Full-Site Editor